Bolt Thrower: Rise to popularity and departures of Karl Willetts and Andy Whale (1989–1994)

-More lineup changes, Mercenary and Honour – Valour – Pride (1995–2003)
+More line-up changes, Mercenary and Honour – Valour – Pride (1995–2003)

 In 1995 and 1996 they went on two European tours.
-In 1997, Martin van Drunen decided to leave the band as he felt that he never really became a part of Bolt Thrower, and because he had a disease that made his hair fall out and gave him insecurity on stage.
-For at least one show in Germany, long time friend Dave Ingram stood in.
-Martin Kearns also decided to leave the band.
-The position at the drum kit is now taken by Alex Thomas.
-Karl Willetts temporarily rejoined the band to do vocal duties on their next album.
+In 1997, Martin van Drunen left the band as he felt that he never really became a part of Bolt Thrower, and because he had a disease that made his hair fall out and gave him insecurity on stage.
+For at least one show in Germany, long-time friend Dave Ingram stood in.
+Kearns also decided to leave the band.
+The position at the drum kit was taken by Alex Thomas.
+Willetts temporarily rejoined the band to do vocal duties on their next album.
 The band switched record labels from Earache to Metal Blade Records, because since the US ...For Victory tour they had seen a lack of success with Earache.
 Earache had also wanted to get rid of them and Bolt Thrower wanted to leave Earache as soon as possible, so they parted company.

 The album titled Mercenary was released on 8 September 1998 in Europe and on 10 November 1998 in the US and features nine tracks.
 It is an overall slower album than its predecessors.
 However, it is definitely very heavy and sounds very much like classic Bolt Thrower.
-Karl also returned to performing his previous style of singing; the hardcore punk influences have disappeared again.
-After the album recording, Karl left the band again and the band recruited Dave Ingram permanently after he left Benediction.
+Willetts also returned to performing his previous style of singing; the hardcore punk influences have disappeared again.
+After the album recording, Willetts left the band again and the band recruited Ingram permanently after he left Benediction.

 In November 1998, Earache Records released Who Dares Wins, a compilation featuring various older recordings, including the Spearhead and Cenotaph EPs.
 The band members themselves do not approve of the compilation's release and warn not to buy it, considering it a cheap cash-in from Earache.
 Originally, it was titled No Guts - No Glory but the title was changed because one song on Mercenary has the same title and Metal Blade Records objected.
-Following the release of Mercenary, the band embarked on a tour of Europe, called Into the Killing Zone, with Dave Ingram on vocals.
-Alex Thomas departed since he lacked interest in the musical direction of Bolt Thrower.
+Following the release of Mercenary, the band embarked on a tour of Europe, called Into the Killing Zone, with Ingram on vocals.
+Thomas departed since he lacked interest in the musical direction of Bolt Thrower.

-After a short European tour in 2001 (which only consisted of 5 dates), they started to work on a new album.
-Honour - Valour - Pride was released in 2001 on Metal Blade Records, and shows a progression from the direction taken on Mercenary.
+After a short European tour in 2001 (which only consisted of five dates), they started to work on a new album.
+Honour - Valour - Pride was released in Europe on 19 November 2001, and in the United States on 15 January 2002 on Metal Blade Records, and shows a progression from the direction taken on Mercenary.
 It contains nine tracks; the digipak includes one bonus track.
-Martin Kearns returned to the band after he settled his things in his life.
+Kearns returned to the band after he settled his things in his life.